Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Marking client-side async methods in the IDL

 sdbus-c++ stub generator can generate stub code for client-side async methods.
-We just need to annotate the method with the `annotate` element having the "org.freedesktop.DBus.Method.Async" name.
-The element value must be either "client" (async on the client-side only) or "clientserver" (async method on both client- and server-side):
+We just need to annotate the method with `org.freedesktop.DBus.Method.Async`.
+The annotation element value must be either `client` (async on the client-side only) or `clientserver` (async method on both client- and server-side):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>